 - Lesbian, gay and bisexual are terms that describes sexual orientation.
-Lesbian and gay refer to women and men who are attracted to individuals of the same sex.
-Bisexual refers to those who are attracted to both men and women. - Transgender is a term that describes people whose gender identity or expression differs from what is stereotypically associated with the sex assigned to them at birth.
-This can include how they express themselves through behavior, clothing, haircut, voice, or body characteristics. - Cisgender is a term used to refer to people whose gender identity and/or gender expression do align with the sex assigned to them at birth.
+Lesbian and gay refer to women and men who are attracted to individuals of the same sex. - Bisexual refers to those who are attracted to both men and women. - Transgender is a term that describes people whose gender identity differs from what is stereotypically associated with the sex assigned to them at birth.
+Gender identity is one's own internal sense of self and their gender, whether that is man, woman, neither or both. - Cisgender is a term used to refer to people whose gender identity and/or gender expression do align with the sex assigned to them at birth. - Living Openly is a state in which LGBTQIA+ persons are comfortably living out their sexual orientation or gender identity when and where it feels appropriate to them.

-- Living Openly is a state in which LGBTQ+ persons are comfortably living out their sexual orientation or gender identity when and where it feels appropriate to them. - Coming Out is the process where a person first acknowledges, accepts, and appreciates their sexual orientation or gender identity and begins to share that with others. - Ally: To work alongside another as a collaborator, listener, active accomplice, and advocate.
+- Coming Out is the ongoing process where a person acknowledges, accepts, and appreciates their sexual orientation or gender identity and begins to assess when and where they feel safe to share with others if they choose. - Ally: To work alongside another as a collaborator, listener, active accomplice, and advocate.
 A person or group that provides visible and consistent support to an ongoing effort, activity, or struggle. - Queer: Often used as a catch-all phrase to include people who do not identify as straight and/or people who have non-binary or gender-expansive identities.
+Due to the historic use of the term Queer to shame and demean members of the LGBTQIA+ community, some are not comfortable with this term.